AshnahKhalidKhan/google-xyz/README.md

 - This solves our initial-blank-screen-on-webpage-first-access issue!
 I am tempted to put the initialize method into the `'resize'` event EventListener but I feel like I should let that be for now in case resize does not always mean re-initialize everything.

+- Oooookayyyyyy sooooooooooo...
+I think I need to install `Node.js` now.
+Also, I need to go on my resume and fix "NodeJS" with "Node.js" (I like "NodeJS" better).
+Anyways, this part should be simple.
+I went to `https://nodejs.org/en/download/` and then downloaded the `.msi` file and ran it.
+During the installation, I just checked "Entire feature will be installed on local hard drive" the entire time.
+I hope that was a good decision.
+Now some PowerShell script is running - very scared I might have broken this computer.
+I've realized I am afraid of installations in general I guess.
+Weird.
+Khair, back to this.
+Going to have to wait for this PowerShell script to complete running I guess.
+Whoa, this installation is loooooong.
+Okay it's complete!
+But now my device needs to be restarted.
+Okie dokie, be right back!

+- I am back.
+Just going to quickly check if `Node.js` and `npm` have been installed by running these commands on the Command Prompt:
+`node --version`
+`npm --version`

 - VueJS directives: